What is smishing? How to spot + avoid an attack

 Use these smishing attack warning signs to help determine if you’re dealing with smishing spam texts on your mobile device:

-• Links and files from unknown numbers: Phishing through text messages often includes deceptive website links with unusual URLs that take you to an unsafe site.
+- Links and files from unknown numbers: Phishing through text messages often includes deceptive links with unusual URLs that take you to an unsafe website.

-• Urgent requests: Scammers frequently employ urgency to frighten their victims.
-But genuine companies give ample notice about issues, so delete these messages or verify them with the supposed sender.
+- Urgent requests: Scammers frequently employ urgency to frighten their victims.
+However, genuine companies give ample notice about issues, so delete these messages or verify them with the supposed sender through an official channel.

 How to avoid smishing scams